Solar Panels in Northern Ireland

 Are There Grants for Solar Energy in Northern Ireland?

 The scheme has certain similarities with the FiT; when a business or householder start generating their own energy, they are issued with ROCs based on the technology they are using and the amount of energy produced.
 These ROCs can be traded with the energy supplier, like when you sell electricity from your solar panels back to the national grid.
 You can actually sell the electricity you don’t use back to the grid if your energy is supplied by Power NI, and get an additional payment by doing so.
 You have to keep in mind that the NIRO Scheme is expected to be closed to new applicants as from 2017.
-However, there is also a proposal to introduce the FiT with some changes in 3 to 4 years and this will displace the NIRO.

 Northern Ireland has also incorporated the Renewable Heat Premium Payment (RHPP), a scheme designed to make it easier to households to afford alternative renewable technologies to heat their homes and get hot water.
 Your property needs to meet certain requirements to apply for funding from the scheme.
 A value grant for a solar thermal hot water is £320.